-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Ruby

-- first worked as an auxiliary nurse in St Stephen's Hospital, Fulham
+- She first worked as an auxiliary nurse in St Stephen's Hospital, Fulham

 - Ruby holds a photograph of herself in the Coach and Horses pub in Brixton, south London, in the 1980s, where she worked as barmaid